5 from 1 vote

 PRO TIPS

-• My secret to perfect Chicken Breasts cooked on a pan is slicing the chicken breasts into 1/2″ thick filets!
-Chicken breasts from the grocery store are too thick, especially in the center.
-When cooking it on a pan, the center oftentimes is still raw or undercooked, while the outside overcooks or even burns.
-Slicing it into 1/2″ thick pieces allows the chicken breasts to cook quickly on the pan while avoiding being raw in the center.
+Slice into thin filets – My secret to perfect Chicken Breasts cooked on a pan is slicing the chicken breasts into 1/2″ thick filets – this allows the chicken breasts to cook quickly on the pan while avoiding being raw in the center.

-• Season both sides of the chicken breast with the seasoning mix and let sit for 15 minutes.
-Don’t skip this step!
-This time will help the seasoning and salt penetrate the chicken, which will help the chicken stay juicy and promote browning when cooked.
+Season and let rest – Season both sides of the chicken breast with the seasoning mix and let sit for 15 minutes.
+This will help the chicken stay juicy and promote browning when cooked.
+You may notice some moisture on the chicken – pat dry excess moisture with a paper towel before searing.

 If you tried this Pan Seared Chicken Breasts Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!